 Athletes must attempt a lift within one minute of their name being called.
 This is increased to two minutes where successive lifts are to be attempted.
 The need to prepare the body and mind in such a short time can challenge the athlete's rhythm and ability to remain calm yet energised.

 In the snatch, the weight is lifted in one continuous motion and the lifter stands motionless, arms and legs extended, with feet in line.
 In the clean and jerk the lifter first lifts the weight on to the chest (clean), then extends the arms and legs, with feet once more in line (jerk).
-When the barbell is lifted, the elbows must not be bent and there should be no imbalance in the extension of the left and right arms.
+When the barbell is lifted, the elbows must not be bent and there should be no imbalance in the extension of the arms.

 Powering to the podium

-At the Athens 1896 Games, a gold medal was awarded for a Weightlifting event that was then discontinued.
+At the Athens 1896 Games, a gold medal was awarded for a weightlifting event that was then discontinued.
 What was that event?Answer

-A：The one-handed lift.
+A：The one hand lift.